 All children in the Fr1da study were also tested for islet autoantibodies and type 1 diabetes.
-A total of 236 children were islet autoantibody positive in samples taken between January and July 2020 including 28 with newly detected islet autoantibodies (22 with multiple islet autoantibodies, 6 with single islet autoantibodies), and 208 children previously identified with multiple islet autoantibodies who were sampled as part of follow-up for progression to clinical type 1 diabetes.
-None of the 28 children with newly detected antibodies was SARS-CoV-2 antibody positive and no increase in the frequency of islet autoantibodies was observed (9 of 2638, 0.34% in January to March vs 19 of 9246 in April to July; P = 0.25).
+A total of 236 children were islet autoantibody positive in samples taken between January and July 2020, including 28 with newly detected islet autoantibodies (22 with multiple islet autoantibodies, 6 with single islet autoantibodies) and 208 children previously identified with multiple islet autoantibodies who were sampled as part of follow-up for progression to clinical type 1 diabetes.
+None of the 28 children with newly detected antibodies was SARS-CoV-2 antibody positive and no increase in the frequency of islet autoantibodies was observed (9 of 2,638, 0.34% from January to March versus 19 of 9,246, 0.21% in April to July; p = 0.25).
 Two of 208 children with previously detected islet autoantibodies (0.96%) had antibodies to SARS-CoV-2.
-A total of 12 children progressed to clinical type 1 diabetes in 2020 including 8 children between April and July 2020.
+A total of 12 children progressed to clinical type 1 diabetes in 2020, including 8 children between April and July 2020.
 None of these 12 children had antibodies to SARS-CoV-2, and of the 82 children with positive SARS-CoV-2 antibodies, none developed type 1 diabetes.

-Dried blood spot measurement of anti-SARS-CoV-2 antibodies in newborns
+Dried Blood Spot Measurement of Anti-SARS-CoV-2 Antibodies in Newborns

 The ability to measure antibodies to SARS-CoV-2 in dried blood spots may facilitate widespread screening.
 Therefore, we developed a protocol based on overnight elution of stored blood spot punches, as previously described.24 Validating the dried blood spot assay, SARS-CoV-2 RBD antibody titers in the blood spot eluate from SARS-CoV-2 antibody-positive and -negative individuals were highly correlated with those obtained from the corresponding serum samples (Figure 7A).
-To estimate the prevalence of

-SARS-CoV-2 antibodies in women at delivery, anti-SARS-CoV-2 RBD antibodies and subsequently nucleocapsid protein antibodies were measured in the eluates from dried blood spots of 1916 newborn children (936 girls, 48.9%; median age, 2 days; IQR, 0-2 days) enrolled in the Bavarian Freder1k study from April to June 2020 (Figure 1).
-In total, 9 (0.47%) of the samples were SARS-CoV-2 antibody-positive (anti-RBD >0.9 AU and nucleocapsid antibody positive), including one of 757 (0.1%) newborns in April, three of 784 (0.4%) in May, and five of 375 (1.3%) in June (Figure 7B, and Table S9).
+To estimate the prevalence of SARS-CoV-2 antibodies in women at delivery, anti-SARS-CoV-2 RBD antibodies and, subsequently, nucleocapsid protein antibodies were measured in the eluates from dried blood spots of 1,916 newborn children (936 girls, 48.9%; median age, 2 days; IQR, 0-2 days) enrolled in the Bavarian Freder1k study from April to June 2020 (Figure 1).
+In total, 9 (0.47%) of the samples were SARS-CoV-2 antibody positive (anti-RBD > 0.9 AU and nucleocapsid antibody positive), including 1 of 757 (0.1%) newborns in April, 3 of 784 (0.4%) in May, and 5 of 375 (1.3%) in June (Figure 7B; Table S9).